mhuang001/fdi-dev/docs/sphinx/usage/pal.rst

 Examples (from :doc:`quickstart` page):

 .. include:: quickstart.rst
-   :start-after: Context -- a Product with References
+   :start-after: Context: a Product with References
    :end-before: Query a Storage to get saved Products